ajikan/ScribeAI/README.md

 &nbsp;

 > **Note**
 > Temporarily, the extension is using Codex, a similar GPT model by OpenAI, instead of ChatGPT, since the official ChatGPT API is not out yet.
 We do this because using unofficial ChatGPT API is unsupported by OpenAI and it's not reliable.
 Our team has figured out a way to simulate ChatGPT using OpenAI's current available GPT models.
 You can choose between `code-davinci-002` and `text-davinci-003` in the User Settings.
 When the official ChatGPT API is out our team will immediately offer an option to choose the ChatGPT model.
+> UPDATE: ChatGPT API is now out and we've added it to our extension.
+You can now find it in the settings to start using it!

 &nbsp;